TanjinaSultana/Tour-And-Guide/README.md

 Discover the world through the eyes of passionate tour guides or embark on a journey to share your expertise with fellow travelers.
 Explore & Experience connects enthusiasts with guides, creating a global community driven by a love for exploration.

--feature 1:
+-Feature 1:

 •Admin Dashboard:Admin can add tour service and manage users and user status selecting by tour-guide,admin or user.

--feature 2:
+-Feature 2:
 •Authentication:Authentication and authorization are added in some feature are private to explore this have to login first.

--feature 3:
+-Feature 3:

 •Payment System:User can pay to purchase their own booking tour service.

--feature 4:
+-Feature 4:

 •Share Story:User can share their story which places are they visit.

--feature 5:
+-Feature 5:

 •Book Tour: User Can Book Service according their choice.